basnijholt/adaptive-scheduler/README.md

 from mpi4py.futures import MPIPoolExecutor

 # the file that defines the learners
-from learners_file import learners, combos
+from learners_file import learners, fnames

 # the address of the "database manager"
 url = "tcp://10.75.0.5:37371"

 # ask the database for a learner that we can run
-learner, fname = client_support.get_learner(url, learners, combos)
+learner, fname = client_support.get_learner(url, learners, fnames)

 # load the data
 learner.load(fname)